Plotting

 • markercolor: Sets the marker color.

-• markersize: Sets the marker size. markersize = 4 is the default value.
+• markersize: Sets the marker size.
+The default markersize is 3 and 1 for :samplesurface and :slice respectively.

 • markeralpha: Sets the alpha value for markers.